AdamWalker95/orders-api/README.md

 <h1>Requirements</h1>
-A copy of Redis is required for running software.
-If you need to download it you can do so by running the following on a linux terminal: sudo apt-get install redis
+<h3>A copy of Redis is required for running software.
+If you need to download it you can do so by running the following on a linux terminal:</h3>
+<p>sudo apt-get install redis</p>

 <h1>REST calls for testing system</h1>
 <h2>Adding Records:</h2>